Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-65-leaps-of-faith.md

 He’d never been to an *empty* world before.

-The Giving-World, or at least the bit of it they’d landed in, was… there wasn’t a lot going on.
+The Giving-World, or at least the bit of it they’d landed in, was... there wasn’t a lot going on.
 There were plants, and animals, and things, but he couldn’t taste what was going on around him like he could at home.
 He couldn’t *read* the land around him.
-Even the desert on Earth hadn’t been so…
+Even the desert on Earth hadn’t been so...

 He didn’t know the right word.
 There was life all around him.
 Interesting life!
 And lots of it!
-But something was… *missing.*
+But something was... *missing.*

-The trees were… nice.
+The trees were... nice.
 Tall and slim and white, with interesting purple leaves, and lots of them had smaller plants growing up them.
 But when the Singer, lightest of the three of them, tried to climb one, the branch cracked and peeled off the tree under *half* her weight.
 Yan, when he tried, needed not much of his strength to just heave it out of the ground and push it over.

 The rocks were still rocks, and the dirt was still dirt, but the *gravity* was weak.
 Vemik had no trouble bounding so high in the air, he’d managed to somewhat flip over and land badly.